-Since in-game communications are primarily for relaying strategies, and not for socializing, it would also stand to reason that the IFS believes a longer chat log is more likely to be toxic.
+Since in-game communications are primarily for relaying strategies, and not for socializing, the IFS believes a longer chat log is more likely to be toxic.
 This effect would also essentially “stack”; A longer chat log that’s truly toxic will have far more examples of toxicity, and as such will have a much higher score.
 The message here is, even if more chat isn’t a red flag by itself, if you’re trying to fly under the radar, less is definitely more.
 Every line you send is not only another opportunity for the IFS to chalk you down for a few extra points, but is also another opportunity for a support agent to justify its output.

 So now that we’ve gotten this basic understanding out of the way, let’s lay down some quick points